zaiisao/Documentation/en/Recording/recording_cpp.md

 ### <a name="onLeaveChannel"></a>The User has Left the Channel (onLeaveChannel)

-This callback function indicates that the user has left the channel.
+This callback is triggered when the user has left the channel.

 ```
 virtual void onLeaveChannel(agora::linuxsdk::LEAVE_PATH_CODE code) = 0;